 Lost and Stolen Cards

-Encryption is one of the primary online security methods used today.
-Designed to encode a message so it can’t be intercepted and read during transit, a Verisign™ Digital Certificate and your browser’s Secure Socket Layer (SSL) ensure 256-bit encryption of your banking transactions.
+Encryption, one of the primary online security methods in use today, encodes a message so it can’t be intercepted and read during transit.
+A Verisign™ Digital Certificate and your browser’s Secure Socket Layer (SSL) ensure 256-bit encryption of your banking transactions.

 But just in case, we provide a member discount to LifeLock, which can help notify you of fraud activity on your accounts.
 In addition to Lifelock, here’s more information on how you can protect yourself.

 Read more about our Online Security Steps that help keep our members, their transactions, and the credit union itself safe.